adityagound6/Spraxa-Assignment/README.md

 Search & view medicine details
 Limited access to user data
 Users cannot be added directly.
 They must sign up, after which Admin can update their role.

+🛠 Tools & Technologies Used
+This application was developed using the following tools and technologies:
+Visual Studio – Primary IDE for .NET development
+SQL Server – Database management system used for storing application data Entity Framework Core – ORM used for migrations and database operations ASP.NET Core – Backend API and Portal application Postman – For testing API endpoints
+ChatGPT – Used for generating code snippets, improving documentation, and solving development issues JavaScript / jQuery – Used in the Portal for client-side interactions HTML5 / CSS3 / Bootstrap – For UI development